-A. When base flood elevation data is provided through the Flood Insurance Study or required as in Section 17.84.050(C), the applicant shall provide certification of the actual elevation in relation to mean sea level of the lowest floor, including basement, of all new or substantially improved structures, and whether or not the structure contains a basement.

-B. For all new or substantially improved floodproofed structures, the applicant shall submit a certificateFloodproofing Certificate by a registered surveyor verifying and recording the actual elevation (in relation to mean sea level) prior to construction and the actual elevation (in relation to mean sea level) to which the structure was floodproofed.
+- A. When base flood elevation data is provided through the Flood Insurance Study or required as in Section 17.84.050(C), the applicant shall provide certification of the actual elevation in relation to mean sea level of the lowest floor, including basement, of all new or substantially improved structures, and whether or not the structure contains a basement. - B. For all new or substantially improved floodproofed structures, the applicant shall submit a Floodproofing Certificate by a registered surveyor verifying and recording the actual elevation (in relation to mean sea level) prior to construction and the actual elevation (in relation to mean sea level) to which the structure was floodproofed. - C. The planner shall maintain the floodproofing certifications required in this chapter. - D. The planner shall maintain for public inspection all other records pertaining to the provisions in this chapter.